aws/aws-toolkit-azure-devops/Docs/welcome.rst

 :ref:`tutorials`

-    Demonstrates how to create and run a VSTS project utilizing a task installed with the AWS Tools for VSTS.
+    Walk-through topics demonstrating how to use tasks in the AWS Tools for VSTS in your build and release definitions.

 :ref:`task_reference`